freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 creation of dlog, an in-kernel DTrace consumer which is able to publish to Kafka.
 In addition to that, early boot tracing and tracing on shutdown was improved upon.
-On the virtualisation front, improvements were made in the ability to deference and follow pointers inside guests from the host in the probe context by implementing a nested page table walk inside DTrace for Intel architectures.
+On the virtualisation front, improvements were made in the ability to dereference and follow pointers inside guests from the host in the probe context by implementing a nested page table walk inside DTrace for Intel architectures.
 Moreover, the CADETS project has started formalizing